sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ## Percentiles Charts

 * Percentiles are effectively removing information
-    * Remove "long runners" and "outliers"
+    * Remove "outliers / noise " for nicer graphs
 * Never get rid of the maximum value
     * *The number one indicator you should never get rid of is the maximum value.
 That’s not noise, it’s the signal, the rest is noise.* [^1]

 [^1]: Gil Tene, How NOT to Measure Latency

+^ Big question - are the outliers part of the normal operation?
+If so they might be "long runners"?!

 ---